Working with change can be a messy business.

 - offer a structure to defining an objective, identifying some quality criteria for a piece of work and articulating what ‘done’ looks like

-It’s not always easy to come up with a case study, so I thought I’d share with you the story we drafted when we wanted to develop an impact plan template for Fairisle Projects and Change.
+I thought I’d share with you how we used stories for shared understanding to develop an impact plan template for Fairisle Projects and Change.

 We’d been talking about this for a while and knew the issues we were dealing with quite well but had found it difficult to pin down how we would demonstrate the value and impact of our work to clients.
 This is something that’s particularly hard to do if the work is around behaviours or values rather than something that is more easily quantifiable.